 My grandfather gave me a shortwave receiver when I was 9 years old.
 The year was 1968.
 Santa Claus brought me a 1.5 watt walkie talkie when I was 11.
 I hiked to the top of the Verdugo mountains in Glendale, California with my 1.5 watt walkie talkie and I made radio contact with Texas and New Zealand.
 I was learning radio propagation.
 At 13, I purchased a Drake 2B receiver and Heathkit DX-20 Transmitter from Frank Cuevas-W6AOA of Henry Radio in Los Angeles.
+I started building antennas.
 In those days, Henry Radio was the largest supplier of used equipment.
 My neighbor-W6ZGZ built me a screen modulator for the DX-20 and helped me to learn morse code.
-One of the neighborhood kids and I got on the air as "bootleggers" (on cw).
-That's how learned how to operate amateur radio.
-We made up call signs until our licenses came in the mail.
-We also learned "illegal wire tapping" at a young age.
-What else can I say..........
-Thanks to my neighbor, Ernie Hollis-W6ZGZ that I became an amateur radio operator.

 At the age of 19, I was off to South America, Africa and the Indian Ocean (on my first dxpedition) with Neal Sulmeyer-AE6E now K4EA.
 We had the opportunity meet Dave Larsen-ZS6DN.
 In fact, we operated from ZS6DN, while staying at his ranch for a week.
 The year was 1979.
 Then, we were off to the island of Mauritius.
 The last stop was Swaziland, where I operated as N6ZV/3D6.
 While in Swaziland, I had the opportunity to meet 3D6BP.

 In 1980, Steve Wilson-KA6S and I went back to Africa and the Indian Ocean.
 Our first stop was to the island of Mauritius, where we operated as 3B8ZV and KA6S/3B8.
-Our next stop was Rodriguez Island, where we operated as 3B9ZV.
+Our next stop was Rodrigues Island, where we operated as 3B9ZV.
 We had the opportunity to meet Jacky-3B8CF and Moossa-3B9AE.
 Steve Orland-AA6AA joined us in Mauritius, and we were off to the Comoro Islands, where we operated as D68GA and D68XX.
 Our last stop was Tromelin Island with FR0FLO and FR7BP, where I spent my 21rst birthday.
 We were there for ten days.
 FR7BP is now a silent key(SK).
 A future Tromelin Island Dxpedition is planned for November of this year.
 The Northern California DX Foundation is sponsoring the team.
-For more information, go to www.Tromelin2014.com
+For more information, visit www.Tromelin2014.com Also visit http://www.iletromelin.blogspot.com

-In 1990, I returned again to the Comoro Islands, where I set up a fifty foot tower and a beam antenna at the home of Dr John Mustol.
+In 1990, I returned again to the Comoro Islands, where I set up a fifty foot tower and a beam antenna in the small town of Mitsamiouli, on the north island of Grande Comore.
 I also installed vertical antennas for 160,80 and 40 meters.
-I used this station for CQWW CW and SSB contest and more!
+I was very active in the CQWW CW and SSB contest from 1990 to 1993.
 Dr. Vince Thompson-K5VT-D68VT(SK) joined me in the Comoro Islands in 1990 for the CQWW CW contest.
 We worked all bands, 160 thru 6 meters, including "oscar satellite" using the call signs D68GA.
-I was active in CQWW contests from D68GA through 1993.

 Other trips over the years have included Mayotte-FH0GA, French Guiana-FY0GA-CQWW, Martinique-FM0GA, Gualdelupe-FG0GA, St. Martin-FS/FG0GA.
 I had the opportunity to meet and operate with Michel-FM5CD, Mario-FY7YE, and FH8OM.